- Capitalize nationality, race, language, and religion when used as nouns or adjectives. (Spanish, French, Protestant, Jewish, etc.)

-- Capitalize names of states, cities, bodies of water, places, streets, etc. (Pacific Ocean, Buffalo River, Springfield, Elephant Rock State Park, & Preacher Roe Blvd.)
+- Capitalize names of states, cities, bodies of water, places, streets, etc. (Pacific Ocean, Buffalo River, Springfield, Elephant Rock State Park, Preacher Roe Blvd.)

 - Capitalize the specific names of historical events, historical periods, and documents.
-(Spanish-American War, the Renaissance, & the Constitution)
+(Spanish-American War, the Renaissance, the Constitution)

 - Capitalize the names of months, days, and holidays.
-(January, Monday, & Easter)
+(January, Monday, Easter)

 - Capitalize professional titles when they are part of names.
 (Dr. Herman, Professor Albin, Judge Garrett)

 - Capitalize family relationships when they are part of names.
 (Uncle Joe, Grandma Johnson, Aunt Elaine)

 - Capitalize brand names.
-(Purina, Nestle, & Campbells)
+(Purina, Nestle, Campbell’s)

-Do not capitalize the type of product. (dog food, chocolate, & soup)
+Do not capitalize the type of product (dog food, chocolate, soup).

 - Capitalize the specific names of academic courses.
 (Sociology 111, World Literature 210, History 300)

 Don’t capitalize subjects unless they are languages.